taoshidev/proprietary-trading-network/docs/miner.md

 - Less leverage utilization
 - Pure positive value change

-The goal of the miner is to make a consistently competitive trading strategy.
-We track the returns for each miner over the past 30 days, and use this information to build a score for them.
-If you have a few great trades on the morning, you could be pushed to the top of the rankings that same day.
-We use a historical decay to discourage miners from sitting on a single good trade, that decay dampens prior positive returns but also dampens losses, giving miners a new chance to participate on bad returns.
+The total score will result from the product of the Omega and Sortino, so the top miners in our system must perform well in both metrics to receive substantial incentive.

+In order to incentivize more recent activity, historical gains and losses are dampened.
 The historical decay function used can be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/scoring/historical_scoring.py).

 We then rank the miners based on historically augmented return checkpoints, and distribute emissions based on an exponential decay function, giving significant priority to the top miners.
 Details of both scoring functions can be found [here](https://github.com/taoshidev/proprietary-trading-network/tree/main/vali_objects/scoring).
 The best way to get emissions is to have a consistently great trading strategy, which makes multiple transactions each week (the more the better).
+Capturing upside through timing and proper leverage utilization will yield the highest score in our system.

 On the mining side we've setup some helpful infrastructure for you to send in signals to the network.
 The script `mining/run_receive_signals_server.py` will launch a flask server to receive order signals.